R1 gauge – Remote crackmeter

 Ready to use

-Wireless crackmeter with battery, communication module, SIM card and 1-year subscription included
+Wireless crackmeter supplied with battery, communication module, SIM card, and a 1-year subscription

-No IT knowledge required, configuration from a PC or smartphone using the application
+No IT expertise required — configure from a PC or smartphone via the app

-Adjust and download graphs to suit your needs
+Tailor and download charts to fit your reporting needs

 Download raw data in Excel or CSV format